agibsonsw/PrintHtml/docs/index.md

 ---

 # Overview
-This is a fork of agibsonsw's [PrintHtml](https://github.com/agibsonsw/PrintHtml) plugin.
+This is a fork of [Andrew Gibson](https://github.com/agibsonsw)'s [PrintHtml](https://github.com/agibsonsw/PrintHtml) plugin.
 This plugin allows the exporting of a document in Sublime Text to a HTML file or to BBCode.
 It duplicates Sublime's theme colors and font styles.

 <img src="http://dl.dropbox.com/u/342698/ExportHtml/preview.png" border="0"/>